cxesmc/climber-docs/docs/getting-started.md

 ## Super-quick start

-A summary of commands to get started is given below.
+A summary of commands to get started is given below, assuming you are installing the PIK cluster using the `ifort` compiler.
 For more detailed information see subsequent sections.

 ```
 # Clone repository